elsindata/els/README.md

 - 👋 Hi, I’m @elsindata
 - 👀 I’m interested in data engineering
-- 🌱 I’m currently learning advanced sql, python, snowflake and dbt
+- 🌱 I’m currently learning advanced sql, python, snowflake and dbt.

 <!---
 elsindata/elsindata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.